zrml/containers4developers/d7/readme.md

 # Use Case
-How about importing my IRIS Object Script application code?
+How about creating my container importing my IRIS Object Script application code?

 # Exposed Tech
++ Creating my container deriving it from an InterSystems IRIS container image
-+ Creating my container with my IRIS ObjectScript code
++ The container has my IRIS ObjectScript app code
-+ Creating a **MYCODE** only DB (see [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) between code and data) in the container
++ The build process creates a **MYCODE** only DB (see [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) between code and data) in the container
 + Defining an IRIS **MYAPP** *namespace* wiht mapping to MYCODE & MYDATA
 	+ The MYAPP namespace definition and the MYCODE database will be in the container, while the MYDATA database will be mounted at container startup from a host OS directory
 + Executing a %Installer declaration to tune the system, import code and create namespace and databases mappping at build time